dnalegri/Cybersecurity-Projects/Scripting/Python/REST-api-projects/VirusTotal/README.md

 # Overview
 These projects aim to use the VirusTotal API to scan file hashes and urls using python, automating the process of analysis.
-More features are availble using the Premium API but for these projects I will be using the Public API.
+More features are available using the Premium API but for these projects I will be using the Public API.

 ## Documentation
 The VirusTotal API documentation can be found here as well as the vt-py module: